FebrianDev/TCPClientServer/README.md

 # TCPClientServer
 This project is a realtime chat simulation using Nodejs as server and C# Unity as client with TCP Protocol
-## Instalation
+## How to Run
 **Open your git terminal and clone this repo**

  ```bash